abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_6_Operators/Section_6.md

 - Can use individual bits to store data that involve one of two choices.

-- Cound use a single int to store several characteristics of a person.
+- Could use a single int to store several characteristics of a person.

 - <details open>
   <summary>Binary numbers</summary>

-    - Number that incluedes only ones and zeroes.
+    - Number that includes only ones and zeroes.

-    - The number could be any lenght.
+    - The number could be any length.

     - *Examples*: 0 = 10101, 1 = 0101010, 10 = 1011110101, 01 = 0110101110,
     111000 = 000111.